acmoune/product-reviewer/README.md

 cp webserver/target/universal/webserver-1.0.0.tgz /path/to/docker-image/src/
 ```

-Then, from the `/path/to/docker-image/src/` folder, extract the folder from the archive `webserver-1.0.0.tgz` and rename it to `webserver`
+Then, from the `/path/to/docker-image/src/` folder, extract the folder from the archive `webserver-1.0.0.tgz` and rename it to `webserver`, then delete the file `webserver-1.0.0.tgz`.

-By the end of this step, the `/path/to/docker-image/src/` folder most container five directories: `product-reviewer-client`, `security`, `reviews`, `statistics`, and `webserver`.
+By the end of this step, the `/path/to/docker-image/src/` folder most contain five directories: `product-reviewer-client`, `security`, `reviews`, `statistics`, and `webserver`.

 5 - Create a Dockerfile in the `/path/to/docker-image/` folder and put this content inside: